jordanwilson230/kubectl-plugins/README.md

   - Usage: kubectl ssh -p pod-name -u user

   -- *Requires that you have uploaded your ssh key to GCP or access will be denied! https://console.cloud.google.com/compute/metadata/sshKeys*

+ ### kubectl uptime
+  - Displays total uptime for pods/statefulsets in the user namespace.